 Sometimes I think my heart is two times too small.

 Don’t get me wrong, I really do like Christmas.
-I like getting together with my family to open presents and sit around the tree and watch reruns of Seinfeld and The Andy Griffith Show.
-I’m happy when it snows on Christmas.
+I like getting to watch my kids open presents and sit around the tree and watch reruns of Seinfeld and The Andy Griffith Show.
+I’m happy when it snows on Christmas (something we don’t get in Florida).
 I like seeing tastefully decorated houses.
 Heck, I even like some Christmas music (don’t get me started on “Mary Did You Know?”).

 Wherever Jesus goes he brings the reign of God, and where God reigns, the invisible powers of the universe in rebellion against him are banished and left powerless to do anyone ultimate harm…Since believers are united with Christ, they share Christ’s victory over evil.